julienpillis/DorkR/README.md

 This is a robot that scrapes data on the web.

 WARNING: The tool is currently under development.
-It is not operational.
+It is not fully operational.